A year after the pandemic was declared, US Covid-19 numbers are way too high to relax just yet, CDC director warns

 Guidance for fully vaccinated people will evolve with more data

-For Americans who have been fully vaccinated, the new guidance released by the Centers for Disease Control and Prevention earlier this week marks a small first step toward a return to pre-pandemic life, the agency's director and other colleagues wrote in a JAMA Viewpoint article published Wednesday.
+For Americans who have been fully vaccinated, the new guidance released by the CDC earlier this week marks a small first step toward a return to pre-pandemic life, the agency's director and other colleagues wrote in a JAMA Viewpoint article published Wednesday.

 The guidance will evolve as vaccination numbers grow and more data emerges, the officials said, but while many Americans remain unvaccinated, public health precautions are still very important.